-1822 – A general hospital opened at Montreal to accommodate eighty patients.
+1822 – A general hospital opened in Montreal to accommodate eighty patients.

-1831 – Dr Emily Howard Stowe (née Jennings), teacher and physician, was born at Norwich.
+1831 – Dr Emily Howard Stowe (née Jennings), teacher and physician, was born in Norwich.

 1874 – Classes began at the Ontario Agricultural College in Guelph.
 Thirty students were then enrolled on that day.

 1885 – Ottawa was the second city in Canada to have electric lights.

 1888 – Lord Stanley (donor of the Stanley Cup) was made governor-general.

 1896 – Sir Charles Tupper became prime minister.

 1906 – Billy Sherring of Hamilton, one of Canada’s greatest marathon runners, won the Olympic gold medal in Athens.

 1909 – Prohibition came into effect in Ontario.

 1963 – the Quebec government took over eleven private power companies.